bodywork-ml/bodywork-core/docs/index.md

 Bodywork is a deployment automation framework for machine learning in Python.
 It helps you schedule batch jobs, serve models and deploy ML pipelines, in containers on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes).

-It automates repetitive and time-consuming tasks that machine learning engineers think of as [DevOps](https://en.wikipedia.org/wiki/DevOps), freeing them focus on what they do best - solving data problems with machine learning.
+It automates repetitive and time-consuming tasks that machine learning engineers think of as [DevOps](https://en.wikipedia.org/wiki/DevOps), freeing them to focus on what they do best - solving data problems with machine learning.

 ## What Problems Does Bodywork Solve?